bjohnson55/Data-Wrangling-Final/README.md

 Project is: _complete_

 ## Acknowledgements
-- This project was inspired by Professor Mike Colbert in his Data Wrangling class at the University of Iowa.
 - My group members Caleb Kitzman, Blake Murray, Grant Truesdale, and Asher Titus collaborated on this project together.
+- This project was inspired by Professor Mike Colbert in his Data Wrangling course at the University of Iowa.
 - Data from this project was scraped from [Box Office Mojo](https://www.boxofficemojo.com/chart/ww_top_lifetime_gross/?ref_=bo_lnav_hm_shrt) and downloaded from [Kaggle](https://www.kaggle.com/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows).

 ## Contact